ioannisManakos/ECOPOTENTIAL-WP6/README.md

 Further details on the methodology can be found in Petrou et al. (2013) whereas on the selected measures in McGarigal (2015) and Mairota et al. (2013).

-The algorithm is implemented in a way to be executed in a Sandbox Virtual Machine (VM) framework provided by [Terradue](https://www.terradue.com/), taking advantage of the parallel processing the platform offers.

 #### References
 * Mairota, P., Cafarelli, B., Boccaccio, L., Leronni, V., Labadessa, R., Kosmidou, V., Nagendra, H., 2013.
 Using landscape structure to develop quantitative baselines for protected area monitoring.
 Ecol.
 Ind.
 33, 82–95.